Relacibo/hyprmcsr/docs/obs-setup.md

 - This will automatically wrap Minecraft with obs-gamecapture.

 **Limitations:**
-- Currently, the monitor where Minecraft runs must be positioned at the very top-left of your monitor setup, if it is recorded at all...
+- Currently, the monitor where Minecraft runs must be positioned at the very top-left of your monitor setup, for the mouse to be recorded, if it is recorded at all...

 ## Boat Eye